- Has been featured by America Reads Spanish

 - 125 pages/10 chapters with pre-reading, reading, and post-reading activities

 Each of the reader’s ten chapters contain pre-reading, reading, and post-reading activities designed to develop all language skills: reading, listening, speaking and writing.
-At the end of each chapter, students will have the chance to create their own story.
-The questions will encourage them to use the language in context, utilizing the vocabulary, idiomatic expressions, and structures learned to communicate their own world.
+At the end of each chapter, questions will encourage them to use the language in context, utilizing the vocabulary, idiomatic expressions, and structures learned to communicate their own world.

 As students practice grammar and vocabulary, they will also become more aware of aspects of pre-Columbian cultures, including allusions to indigenous traditions that are still practiced in communities throughout the Hispanic-American world today.